-2. Place the two alignment pins into position.
+2. Place the two alignment pins and chain guide into position.
 Place the cylinder gasket into position; then place a piston holder (or suitable substitute) beneath the piston skirt and square the piston in respect to the crankcase.

 3. Lubricate the inside wall of the cylinder; then using a ring compressor, compress the rings and slide the cylinder over the piston.
-Route the cam chain up through the cylinder cam chain housing; then remove the piston holder and seat the cylinder firmly on the crankcase.
+Route the cam chain and chain guide up through the cylinder cam chain housing; then remove the piston holder and seat the cylinder firmly on the crankcase.